zkrising/Tachi/docs/docs/api/routes/gpt-targets.md

 *****

-## Search milestones for this GPT.
+## Search quests for this GPT.

-`GET /api/v1/games/:game/:playtype/targets/milestones`
+`GET /api/v1/games/:game/:playtype/targets/quests`

 !!! note
 	You might notice that there's no equivalent endpoint for goals.

 	Searching goals for a GPT isn't very interesting, since they can be created by anyone at any time.
-The only reason goals are stored separately to subscriptions are for deduplication purposes and milestones.
+The only reason goals are stored separately to subscriptions are for deduplication purposes and quests.

 	As such, searching goals for a GPT is pointless, since technically it should search the set of all possible goals.